 Hot artichoke dip is one of our favorite appetizers, especially in the cooler months.
-This one is so simple, you’ll be tempted to make it often.
+This one is so simple, you’ll be tempted to make it often, especially considering that it comes together in just 20 minutes.
 Serve with slices of warm, crusty bread, and get ready to watch it disappear.

 I always embrace the winter.
 Half-lit grey days, a chill in the air, smoky evenings, Bonfire Night, Hallowe’en, the promise of Christmas ahead.
 Time to slow down with one-pot suppers, comfort food, in layers of my favorite oversized knitwear, hunkering down by the fire.
 Finding time for the simple pleasures: reading a book, finishing that puzzle, writing recipes, baking a cake, spending time with your favorite family and foods.—Emily Scott